jsantoso2/meme_generator_text/README.md

     - Deployment to Heroku
   - Flask
     - Create all the Endpoint API
-    - Integrate Pytorch BERT model with the Endpoint APIs
+    - Integrate Pytorch model with the Endpoint APIs
+    - Integrate Selenium + Google Chrome webdriver to be used on Heroku (to display meme text on images)
-    - Deployment to Google App Engine (Free tier includes 9 hours of B instances)
+    - Deployment to Heroku
-  - Firebase
-    - Randomly subsample the dataset (100 businesses, 1k reviews, ~1k users)
-    - Upload dataset to Firebase

 ### Results
 - Model Architecture